airenas/home-assistant-tts-intelektikalt/README.md

-# IntelektikaLT TTS Integration
+# Intelektika.lt TTS Integration

-The IntelektikaLT TTS Integration is a custom component for Home Assistant that provides Lithuanian text-to-speech (TTS) functionality using the IntelektikaLT REST API.
+The Intelektika.lt TTS Integration is a custom component for Home Assistant that provides Lithuanian text-to-speech (TTS) functionality using the REST API.

 ## Features

 - Converts text to speech in Lithuanian.
 - Supports multiple voices.
-- Integrates seamlessly with Home Assistant's TTS platform.

 ## Installation